wesleysanjose/ianow/README.md

-# Document Search with LLM
+# Query/Answer using local documents and local LLM (Langchain integration)

 This script allows you to perform document search using a Language Model (LLM).
 It involves loading documents from a directory, converting them into a vectorstore, and using an LLM model to answer queries based on these documents.